CyberSqu1rr3l/capture_the_flag/try_hack_me/walkthroughs/advent_of_cyber/2025/00_advent_of_cyber_prep_track/README.md

 ▘ ▘▝▀▘ ▘ ▝▀▘▘ ▘ ▀  ▝▀ ▐   ▝▀ ▗▄▘▀▀ ▝▀▘▘   ▘  ▘  ▝▀▘▌    ▘▘  ▝▀▘▝▀ ▘ ▘
 ```
 Get ready for the Advent of Cyber 2025 with the "Advent of Cyber Prep Track", a series of
-warm-up tasks aimed to get beginners ready for this year's event. [^1]
+warm-up tasks aimed to get beginners ready for this year's event on TryHackMe. [^1]

 Challenge 1 - Password Pandemonium
 -----------------------------------------------------------------------------------------